-First let’s look at a performance improvement which isn’t available from
+First, let’s look at a performance improvement, which is not available from

-Once you done this your log will look more like this:
+Once you complete that, your log will look more like this:

 includes in order to make this happen rather than having each entity loaded individually.

-ActiveNode, on the other hand, makes the assumption that if you refer to an association from a list of items, you’re almost certainly going to want that association for all of the objects.
+ActiveNode, on the other hand, makes the assumption that if you refer to an association from a list of items, you are almost certainly going to want that association for all of the objects.

 But we can do better!